stevenrskelton/stevenrskelton.github.io/_posts/2023-12-04-many-forms-of-concurrency-parallelism.md

 Concurrency libraries can offer workarounds utilizing [green threads](https://en.wikipedia.org/wiki/Green_thread) or with similar concepts of code partitioning that share a single OS thread.
 In the Java and Scala ecosystem, the `ExecutionContext` is a mechanism to selecting an `Executor` defining how concurrent code is assigned to threads.
-Scala `scala.concurrent.ExecutionContext.Implicits.global` defaults to a `Fork/Join` executor that attempts to balance context switching by maintaining thread affinity when possible but still allowing work-stealing and reassignment to prevent idle cores.
+Scala `ExecutionContext.Implicits.global` defaults to a `Fork/Join` executor that attempts to balance context switching by maintaining thread affinity when possible but still allowing work-stealing and reassignment to prevent idle cores.